Tejhub/ClickPulse-A-Real-Time-Clickstream-ETL-Analytics-Pipeline/README.md

 🚀 ClickPulse – Real-Time Clickstream Analytics Pipeline

 ClickPulse is an end-to-end real-time clickstream analytics project designed to simulate and process live user behavior data in an e-commerce environment.
-The project replays a real e-commerce clickstream dataset as streaming events using Apache Kafka and processes them in real time using Spark Structured Streaming (PySpark), following an industry-standard Bronze–Silver–Gold data lake architecture.
+The project replays a real e-commerce clickstream dataset as streaming events using Apache Kafka and processes them in real time using Spark Structured Streaming (PySpark), implementing a cloud-based Bronze–Silver–Gold Medallion Architecture on Amazon S3.

 🧠 Project Overview